labsquare/Poster/2017JobimPoster.md

 # Application examples

 ## FastQt
-FastQt is the first Labsquare application.
-It is a clone of the famous FastQC application developed in Java.
-It is a tool to process FASTQ files, get statistics and display plots.
-You can test it and see how FastQt is different from the Java software.
+FastQt is a fast, clean and intuitive tool designed to process FASTQ files.
+We developed it from ground up and it's taking a lot of inspiration by the famous FastQC app.
 [ screenshot]
 [ QR CODE ]
 [ WEB URL ]

 ## CuteVCF
-A simple VCF viewer.
-We are working on something else called CuteVariant which works like Variant Tools.
+CuteVCF is a simple and intuitive VCF viewer.
+We are also working on another similar app, inspired by Variant Tools.
 [ screenshot]
 [ QR CODE ]
 [ WEB URL ]

 ## BigBrowser
-A genome browser which mix features from IGV and Alamut Visual.
+BigBrowser is our awesome gnome browser, taking lost of inspiration from famous IGV and Alamut Visual.
 [ screenshot]
 [ QR CODE ]
 [ WEB URL ]